PhoBricks/SPIKE_communication/README.md

 Two Variable and one List:
 {'m': 11, 'p': ['JgoemqN7S87hsA55CTRZ', {'outputSingle': '9009203367698688500571251', 'mySingle': '9009203367698688500571251'}, {'allSingles': ['6833521043907758565864567', '3082044060851564630806410', '0331091476786632865496549', '7477258101353361152710961', '3754630264082759521617118', '7526857612387157675709618', '2646705638483885677481293', '4459723760751868459105357', '9009203367698688500571251']}, {}]}

+Notes:
+- list will be only send if program on the hub is started after the connection is established
+- variables will be send always

 Device Output-Values: